stevesaliman/homelab/docs/installation/production/prerequisites.md

 !!! info

-    This is the requirements for _each_ node
+    This is the requirements for _each_ node.
+There must be at least 3 nodes for Ceph to work correctly.

 | Component  | Minimum                                                                                                      | Recommended                                                                                  |
 | :--        | :--                                                                                                          | :--                                                                                          |